danieljgorski/tempus-ca/1-gnu-stat-command/gstat.md

 - `..` is pointing to the parent directory

-- This makes it easy to move around the file system e.g. using `cd ..` will move you up to parent directory.
+- This makes it easy to move around the file system, e.g. using `cd ..` will move you up to parent directory.

 ## Creating nested directories

-Here I am making a nested directory with the `-p` flag which will create the parent directories if they do not already exsist, and brace expansion, which will create the subdirectories.
+Here I am making nested directories with the `-p` flag which will create the parent directories if they do not already exsist, and brace expansion, which will create the subdirectories.

 ```zsh
 ~ ❯ mkdir -p ngs/single-cell/{atac-seq,cite-seq,rna-seq/{processed,raw}}